 Drinking alcohol does not interfere with Norimin.

 Norimin is mainly used to prevent unwanted pregnancy but it does have additional benefits.
-It can also regulate and relieve irregular, painful periods and the symptoms of PMS.
+It can regulate and relieve irregular, painful periods and the symptoms of PMS.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers